December 2000 (Part 1)

 I myself charge a lot of money, easily ten or even a hundred times more than what an average kungfu or chi kung teacher charges.
 My intensive kungfu course costs US$1500 per person for a week, whereas some teachers charge as little as US$15 per person a month.
 But in terms of value for money, I sincerely believe my kungfu course is ten times or even a hundred times more cost-effective than the $15-courses.

 For example, my students actually develop internal force on the very first day of training, whereas even some “masters” chase futilely after internal force for decades.
-My students know combat principles and application after seven days, whereas many other students do not know what combat principles and application are even if they learn for their whole life.
+My students know combat principles and application after five days, whereas many other students do not know what combat principles and application are even if they learn for their whole life.

 Yet, some people who have said they would dedicate their life to teaching kungfu to others, as well as some who have said they would sacrifice anything to learn genuine kungfu, expressed shock that my fees were so expensive, or that I charged money.
 A few people explicitly asked me to teach them free, and also to house and feed them while they were training from me.